Dominic Johnson, Baron Johnson of Lainston: Career

 Johnson began his career in finance with Robert Fleming & Co. in 1995, and then with Jardine Fleming, Hong Kong, in 1998.
 In 2001, he went into asset management, and worked for Lloyd George Management until 2007.
 In 2007, he co-founded Somerset Capital Management (SCM) with Sir Jacob Rees-Mogg and Edward Robertson.
 All three were colleagues at Lloyd George Management in Hong Kong.
 Rees-Mogg was CEO of SCM until Johnson succeeded him in 2010.

 In September 2022, SCM with assets under management of about $5 billion was up for sale, with Johnson planning to move into politics, and would be succeeded by chief operating officer Robert Diggle as CEO.

 Politics

 From 2006 to 2010, Johnson served as a Conservative councillor for the Royal Borough of Kensington and Chelsea.

-In 2016, when his friend David Cameron stood down as prime minister, Johnson gave him the use of his £2,650-a-week Chelsea house, and Cameron accordingly declared a benefit of more than £37,000 in the register of MPs' interests.
+In 2016, Johnson provided accommodation to former prime minister David Cameron which Cameron declared in the MPs' Register of Interests.